Oscar Parkes: Later life

 Parkes retired from medical practice in 1957, to take up a directorship in a publishing company in Northern Ireland.

-After 32 years of research, Parkes' definitive book British Battleships: "Warrior", 1860 to "Vanguard", 1950.
+After 32 years of research, Parkes' book British Battleships: "Warrior", 1860 to "Vanguard", 1950.
 A History of Design, Construction and Armament was published in 1957.
 He had begun work on it in 1925, completing it in June 1956.
 British naval architect David K. Brown said about the book that it was "The first serious historical study of British capital ships, in great detail and showing real insight".

 Prior to his death, Parkes had been planning a new book listing the ships of the Royal Navy from 1820 to 1860, for which he had amassed much research.
 However, he died just a few months after his wife, suddenly, at home in Craigavad, County Down, on 24 June 1958 aged 72.

 Parkes' marine artwork has often been on exhibit, including at the Royal Academy.
 The Imperial War Museum and the National Maritime Museum have permanent collections of his artwork.